Learn more about our Advertising Disclosure

 Other considerations when moving to Washington DC, MD

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Maryland.
+• Change of address: Make sure to submit your USPS change of address form at least a week before your move.
+You can choose your moving date so your mail will be forwarded to Maryland without any delays.
 Get started here.

 FAQ